 In contrast to multiple-duration processes, where the duration episode can end because of one of multiple outcomes, a simultaneous-duration process refers to multiple-duration processes that are structurally interrelated.
 For example, Lillard (1993) jointly modeled marital duration and the timing of marital conceptions, because these two are likely to be endogenous to each other.
 Thus, the risk of dissolution of a marriage is likely to be a function of the presence of children in the marriage (which is determined by the timing of marital conception).
 Of course, as long as the marriage continues, there is the "hazard" of another conception.
 In a transportation context, the travel-time duration to an activity and the activity duration may be inter-related.
 The methodology to accommodate simultaneous-duration processes is straightforward, though cumbersome.
-The reader is referred to Bhat et al (2005) for a simultaneous interepisode duration model for participation in non-work activities.
+There have been very few empirical applications of simultaneous-duration processes.